Chovin/Dumb-Cogs/CONTRIBUTING.md

                     // since the bot will display the enraged title as well.
             ],

-            "title_msgs": [ // an optional field.
+            "title_msg": [ // an optional field.
 A list of title messages to be
                 // randomly shown once the monster enters this state.
                 "{name} melts into a liquidy blob."
             ]